 - Buying the puppy from a private seller

 Private puppy sellers are typically licensed or certified, but this varies by state.
-The main definition of private sellers across the board is that they breed dogs and sell those dogs directly to the end-customer.
-Whereas a dog breeder or breeding kennel sells their puppies to pet stores, which then sell those puppies to the end-customer.
+The main definition of private sellers across the board is that they breed and sell dogs directly to the end-customer.
+Whereas a dog breeder or breeding kennel sells their puppies to pet stores.
+Those pet stores then sell those puppies to the end-customer.

 These days, pet parents may prefer to get their next puppy from a private seller rather than a pet store.
 There can be many reasons for this.
 The most commendable reason is that conscientious people don’t want to unintentionally support a pet store that obtains puppies from puppy mills.

-While we respect this reason, it’s important to understand that just because someone breeds dogs as a private seller doesn’t automatically mean they uphold high ethical breeding standards.
+While we respect this reason.
+It’s important to understand that just because someone breeds dogs as a private seller doesn’t automatically mean they’re ethical.
 Likewise, not all pet stores get their puppies from puppy mills.

-Whether a person wants to get their next puppy from a private seller or pet store, doing ample research is necessary in order to confirm that the seller doesn’t subject their puppies to unethical puppy mill abuses.
+Whether a person wants to get their next puppy from a private seller or pet store.
+Doing ample research is necessary.
+First confirm that the seller doesn’t subject their puppies to unethical puppy mill abuses.

-That’s why the experts at Petland Kansas City have put this article together—to help you identify ethical private sellers and avoid irresponsible ones.
+That’s why the experts at Petland Kansas City have put this article together.
+We want to help you identify ethical private sellers and avoid irresponsible ones.

 QUESTIONS TO ASK A PRIVATE PUPPY SELLER